Webinars

 Thursday, December 12, 2019

 Food from the Bar is a signature program of the National Conference of Women’s Bar Associations (NCWBA) set up as a friendly competition among law firms and legal offices to raise funds, donate food, and/or volunteer at your local Feeding America food bank.
 Food from the Bar programs now exist in many cities and states, including Washington, DC, Los Angeles, San Francisco, Houston, New Orleans, New Hampshire, and Kansas.
-Food from the Bar campaigns can be as simple has having a “Bar Association Volunteer Day” at your local food bank, or organizing a fund-raising event (“Billiards Bash,” “The Bowl-able Hour”) for your local food bank.
+Food from the Bar campaigns can be as simple as having a “Bar Association Volunteer Day” at your local food bank or organizing a fund-raising event (“Billiards Bash,” “The Bowl-able Hour”) for your local food bank.
 It’s easy, it’s fun – and it will be one of the best things you do as part of your legal career.

 This program was presented by two lawyers who have spearheaded Food from the Bar campaigns in several cities across the United States: Kathleen McDowell, NCWBA board member and partner at Munger, Tolles & Olson in Los Angeles, and Mark Ruge, partner at K&L Gates in Washington, DC.